Bullying-Free NZ Week 2019

 Help tell your community about your school’s bullying prevention activities.

-Bullying-Free NZ Week ends on Friday 17 May with the Mental Health Foundation's Pink Shirt Day(external link).
+Bullying-Free NZ Week ended with the Mental Health Foundation's Pink Shirt Day(external link).

 Celebrated annually around the globe, Pink Shirt Day began in Canada in 2007 when two students took a stand against homophobic bullying(external link), mobilising their whole-school, after a peer was bullied for wearing a pink shirt.
 Pink Shirt Day aims to create schools, workplaces and communities where all people feel safe, valued and respected.